AndreiD/qv_voting/README.md

 ### QV Voting on the Ethereum Blockchain via a Smart Contract

-Fell free to use this repository for your PhD thessis, master etc. The code is free as in beer, and I require no attribution.
+Fell free to use this repository for anything you want.
+The code is free as in beer, and I require no attribution.
+I highly appreciate suggestions and you can contact me via the <a href="https://github.com/AndreiD/qv_voting/issues">issues page</a>

 ### Quick Overview

+Notice in the picture below that to cast 5 votes you have to spend 25 Credits.

 <img alt="Quadratic Voting with Smart Contracts Overview Image" src="https://raw.githubusercontent.com/AndreiD/qv_voting/master/assets/qv_1.jpeg"/>

+So 1 credit gives you 1 vote, 4 credits gives you 2 votes, 9 credits - 3 votes and so on.
+Why is this important ?
+Read on!

 ### Process

+Usually a KYC (or by using some electronic SSN, employees id etc), each person is give PERIODICALLY a number of tokens.
+They can keep it, or spend it to vote for the issues they care about.

 <img alt="Quadratic Voting with Smart Contracts Overview Image 2" src="https://raw.githubusercontent.com/AndreiD/qv_voting/master/assets/qv_2.jpeg"/>